Round 1 (Eligibility and Idea Abstract)

-The 2016 BAA Innovation Challenge committee currently expects to award $10,000 to the first place team.
+The 2018 BAA Innovation Challenge committee currently expects to award $10,000 to the first place team and $5,000 to the second place team.
 Additional awards for the 1st, 2nd and 3rd place teams may be announced, but such decisions will be in the sole discretion of the BAA Innovation Challenge committee.

 Prizes will be awarded directly to the Alberta School of Business alumnus/a that is designated as the team lead on the application form.
 Award money must be taken within two months of winning the award.

 Prizes must be spent in direct support of the project and adhere as closely as possible to the final written plan.

 By entering the BAA Innovation Challenge, teams acknowledge and agree that they own all of the content included in their submitted plan or otherwise have obtained any required permissions to use such content, and that their submitted plan does not include any content (for example, trademarks, company names, photos, music, works of art, or images) that infringes or violates the rights of any third party.

 Entrants should not have an expectation of confidentiality with respect to any data or information submitted, discussed, or presented in connection with the BAA Innovation Challenge.
 Due to the nature of the competition, judges, reviewers, staff, the audience or others will not be asked or required to agree to a non-disclosure agreement in connection with any plan submitted in connection with the BAA Innovation Challenge.